jreitz/lua-shares-server/README.md

 # lua-shares-server - A Counts Server

 lua-shares runs in nginx to provide a single API request return all your social-share counts.
-Each social network is queried server-side and in parallel. lua-shares can also cache the social counts in memcached for even faster response times on your popular pages.
+Each social network is queried server-side and in parallel.
+Typically this saves more than a second of page load time and can prevent your page from hanging if one of the social APIs is down or slow. lua-shares can also cache the social counts in memcached for even faster response times on your popular pages.
 It can easily handle very high request volume, with consistent, low latency.
+On modest hardware, time to first byte is sub-5ms for cached URLs and there is negligible latency on top of the slowest returning social API for uncached requests.

 lua-shares was inspired by the tfrce/social-buttons-server which runs on Node.
 It aims to have an identical API so that any social buttons should work with either implementation.